ibm-cloud-docs/dns-svcs/faq.md

 No, adding the same permitted network (for example, a VPC) to two DNS zones of the same name is not allowed.

-## What are the authoritative servers for the private DNS zones?
+## What are the authoritative servers for the {{site.data.keyword.dns_short}} zones?
 Can I resolve the private DNS zones iteratively?
 {: faq}

 Unlike public DNS zones, {{site.data.keyword.dns_short}} does not expose authoritative servers for private DNS zones.
-Clients must send their recursive DNS queries to the DNS resolvers provided by the service.
-The service does not allow iterative resolution of private DNS zones.
+Clients must send their recursive DNS queries to the DNS resolvers provided by the service. {{site.data.keyword.dns_short}} does not allow iterative resolution of private DNS zones.

 ## Can I create a DNS zone with same name as a Public DNS zone?
 {: faq}
 {: support}

 {{site.data.keyword.dns_short}} allows creating a private DNS zone that can have the same name as the public DNS zone.
-See a [detailed explanation](/docs/dns-svcs?topic=dns-svcs-use-cases#using-dns-services-with-split-horizon-capabilities) of this scenario, referred to as Split Horizon.
+See a [detailed explanation](/docs/dns-svcs?topic=dns-svcs-about-dns-services#resolving-dns-names-with-dns-services) of this scenario, referred to as Split Horizon.

+## How do I upgrade my plan from free to standard?
+{: faq}

+ 1. Navigate to the Resource List in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: new_window}.
+ 1. Select the instance of {{site.data.keyword.dns_short}} you want to upgrade.
+ 1. Select **Plan** from the navigation menu.
+ 1. Select **Standard DNS** from the plan table.
+ 1. Click **Save** and then click **OK** when prompted to verify 'Are you sure that you want to change plans?'.

+See [Update DNS Services instances](/docs/dns-svcs?topic=dns-svcs-cli-plugin-dns-services-cli-commands#update-DNS-services-instance) to update to the standard plan using the command-line interface.